stanford-centaur/smt-switch/issues.md

   * Additionally, for arrays, there's no boolector structure for this.
 We'll need to have a representation for this
   * CVC4 has it's stores on a constant array structure, but maybe we should have a common representation for all solvers
   * a map with a default value would be most convenient

+## Sorts
+* It would be useful to be able to query the sort from boolector - two options
+  * reconstruct a sort object using calls to boolector functions <-- I think this one is better
+    * but, whenever possible, don't reconstruct a sort object
+    * for example, in get_value, can do everything with raw BoolectorSorts
+  * store it explicitly -- this would require knowing what sort an op produces